Summit-Sailors/dioxus-browser-extension-builder/dx-ext/README.md

 - Ensure you're modifying files within the watched directories
 - Try restarting the watcher
 - Check file permissions

-## Contributing

-Contributions are welcome!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## License